How to teach elementary children about the Pythagorean Theorem

-In my opinion, if kids have not yet been taught the concept of square root, then there is no way you can explain BOTH Pythagorean theorem AND the concept of square root in one lesson.
+In my opinion, if children have not yet been taught the concept of square root, then there is no way you can explain BOTH the Pythagorean theorem AND the concept of square root in one lesson.
 Besides, before learning about square roots, students need to know about squaring numbers (exponents).

-The only way I can see around this is if you do not even try to explain what square roots are... just say you get them from the calculator.
-That way you can try concentrate on getting through the idea that
+The only way I can see around this is if you don't even try to explain what square roots are but just tell the students to get them from the calculator.
+That way you can concentrate on teaching them this basic idea:

-is true for their example triangles they drew.
+is true for some of the triangles they drew.

-If they know about variables, then you can present the theorem with the variables.
+If they know about variables, then you can present the theorem using variables.
 If they know about squaring, use the proper symbol for that.

-See also the image below.
-In it, the sides of the right triangle are 3, 4, and 5.
-Squares are drawn on the sides.
-When you sum up the squares, you can notice that the squares on the legs equal the squares on the hypotenuse.
+In the image, the sides of the right triangle are 3, 4, and 5 units long.
+The sides have been "squared".
+When you add up all the little squares on the two legs, you can see that the sum of the squares on the legs equals the total number of squares drawn on the hypotenuse.

-You can pose a problem on board where you have drawn a right triangle and put down some made up measurements for the two sides... what is the third side?
-My guess is kids will just tell you to simply measure it... why bother calculating if you can measure?
+- Next, you could show the students a right triangle with some made-up measurements for the two sides.
+How long is the third side?
+My guess is students will tell you to simply measure it - why bother calculating if you can measure?

-So then change the triangle in your pic to be say part of house roof and say you're planning to build the roof and need to know beforehand, BEFORE it's built, that how long is the long side.
-You can't measure it yet since it hasn't yet been built.
+So change the triangle in your picture to be, say, a part of a roof.
+Say that you're planning to build the roof and need to know the length of the long side BEFORE it's built.
+You can't measure it yet since it hasn't been built.

 Let's say the two legs are 20 feet and 6 feet.
 We get: